-A driving under the influence (DUI) arrest can be embarrassing and frightening, especially if you’ve never been involved with the law before.
-A large number of those who are arrested for DUI are law-abiding citizens who have no previous involvements with the criminal justice system.
-This can make your arrest all the more distressing.
+A driving under the influence (DUI) arrest can be quite embarrassing and frightening, especially if you’ve never been involved with the law before.
+A large number of those who become arrested for DUI are citizens who abide by the law and who don’t have any previous involvements with the criminal justice system.

 Our team of Lynnwood DUI lawyers are committed to helping clients from all walks of life.
 Our goal is to defend you, your case, your future, and your freedom, as we strive to ensure that you see the best possible conclusion to your legal troubles.
 And in addition to representing clients facing DUI charges, we also handle other criminal cases, including more complex DUI cases involving subsequent offenses or other criminal charges, such as hit and run, resisting arrest, and even more serious charges such as vehicular homicide.

-Addressing Your Questions and Concerns Following a DUI Arrest in Lynnwood, Washington
+Addressing Your Concerns and Questions After a DUI Arrest in Lynnwood, Washington

 A DUI arrest can leave you with many questions and concerns.
-But this is precisely where our legal team can assist, as we believe that addressing these issues can go a long way toward alleviating the stress and worry that you may be experiencing.
-Our legal team has compiled some information on a few of the most commonly-asked questions on the topic of a Washington DUI arrest.
+But this is precisely where our legal team can assist, as we believe that addressing these issues can go a ways toward decreasing the worry and stress that you may be experiencing.
+Our team of legal experts has put together some information on some of the most commonly-asked questions on the topic of a Washington DUI arrest.

 What is Washington’s Legal Limit for DUI?

-In the State of Washington, the driver’s blood alcohol concentration or BAC is the primary factor that’s considered when making the determination as to whether a driver should be arrested.
-Notably, Washington’s DUI laws are per se laws, and as a result, the actual level of impairment typically has little impact on the equation if the BAC has exceeded the legal limit.
+In Washington state, the driver’s blood alcohol concentration or BAC is the primary factor that’s considered when making the determination as to whether a driver should be arrested.
+Notably, Washington’s DUI laws are known as per se laws, and as a result, the actual level of impairment typically has little impact on the equation if the BAC has exceeded the legal limit.

 For most drivers, Washington’s legal limit for DUI is at .08%.
-This BAC is calculated using a 210-liter breath sample.
+This BAC is calculated utilizing a 210-liter breath sample.
 There are cases where a driver may be subject to arrest despite having a lower BAC reading.
-This is true for drivers who are under the age of 21 (the legal drinking age.)
+This is true for drivers who are younger than 21 (the legal drinking age.)
 For these drivers, the BAC limit is just .02%.
 Commercial drivers are also subject to a lower BAC limit of .04%.

-There are also instances where a higher BAC – typically a BAC of .15% or greater – can result in more serious charges, which carrier a harsher penalty if convicted.
+There are also instances where a higher BAC – typically a BAC of .15% or mroe – can result in more serious charges, which carrier a harsher penalty if convicted.

 Are There Limits for Driving After Smoking Marijuana?